Skip to content

 Open-source: OWASP ZAP for full-featured scanning, Nuclei for template-based detection.
 Commercial: Burp Suite Professional for manual + automated testing, Invicti for automated scanning with proof-based verification.

-Browse other DAST tools for current web application security scanning options, or check our free DAST tools guide for open-source alternatives that cost nothing to run.
+Browse other DAST tools for current web application security scanning options, or check the free DAST tools guide for open-source alternatives that cost nothing to run.

 Frequently Asked Questions